 Fashioned after a Wuliangye bottle, the Wuliangye group brews up some pretty potent drinks including the popular Chinese liquor known as baijiu inside.

 Life-sized bottles dot the landscape completing the experience.
 Warning: try this liquor at your own risk!

 Sheraton Hotel – Huzhou

 Located in Huzhou, Ma Yansong and MAD Architects didn’t hold back on this hotel.
 Shaped like a horseshoe, the Sheraton appears to be emerging from the water.

 These are definitely not the places you’ll find on every person’s bucket list, but it’s certainly an example of unique Chinese architecture!

-Conclusion | Weird Chinese Buildings & Architecture
+Final Thoughts on Weird Chinese Building & Architecture

 China’s been known for decades as a country that either has boring concrete buildings or rips off architecture from other countries.